 Grant assured General-in-Chief Henry W. Halleck, “The enemy are now undoubtedly in our grasp.
 The fall of Vicksburg and capture of most of the garrison can only be a question of time.”
 President Abraham Lincoln fully supported Grant’s efforts.
 When someone criticized Grant’s recent defeats, Lincoln said, “Whether Gen. Grant shall or shall not consummate the capture of Vicksburg, his campaign from the beginning of this month up to the 22nd day of it, is one of the most brilliant in the world.”

-By the 25th, Grant still had not requested a truce to bury his dead or collect his wounded outside the Confederate works.
-Military tradition stipulated that the defeated commander must request a truce from the victor to tend to casualties, but Grant would not admit defeat.
-Pemberton finally sent a messenger to Grant’s headquarters:
+By May 25, three days after his latest defeat, Grant still had not requested a truce to bury his dead or collect his wounded outside the Confederate works.
+Military tradition stipulated that the defeated commander request a truce from the victor to tend to casualties, but Grant would not admit defeat.
+Pemberton’s commanders finally persuaded him to send a messenger to Grant’s headquarters:

 “Two days having elapsed since your dead and wounded have been lying in our front, and as yet no disposition on your part of a desire to remove them being exhibited, in the name of humanity I have the honor to propose a cessation of hostilities for two hours and a half, that you may be enabled to remove your dead and dying men.
 If you can not do this, on notifications from you that hostilities will be suspended on your part of the time specified, I will endeavor to have the dead buried and the wounded cared for.”

 Grant “consented” to the request, and Federal burial parties came out under white flags at 6 p.m. to inter the corpses of their comrades.
-All firing on both sides stopped, as opposing soldiers came out to confer with each other and trade items such as tobacco, coffee, and newspapers.
+During the ceasefire, the ghastly work was stopped long enough for the opposing soldiers to fraternize and trade items such as tobacco, coffee, and newspapers.

-Meanwhile, Rear Admiral David D. Porter’s Mississippi River Squadron continued its invaluable support of Grant’s army.
+Meanwhile, Rear-Admiral David D. Porter’s Federal Mississippi River Squadron continued its invaluable support of Grant’s army.
 Gunboats on the Yazoo River began moving up the Sunflower River to destroy supplies earmarked for the Vicksburg defenders.
 Colonel Alfred W. Ellet’s Federal rams patrolling the Mississippi River burned Austin, Mississippi, after residents reported the Federals’ movements to the Confederates.

 The Cincinnati sank in 20 feet of water around 10 a.m.; 13 men drowned and another 19 were killed or wounded by enemy fire.
 Surviving crewmen nailed the flags to the mast as the vessel went down.
 This was the second time the Cincinnati had been sunk; she also went down in the Battle of Plum Run Bend just over a year ago.
 Federals later raised her and returned her to service a third time.